 What is UPN (Universal Process Notation)?
 In the world of Process Mapping, UPN is a method of mapping that is easy to understand for the widest audience.
 Recommended by Salesforce, who call it a ‘simple, engaging diagramming notation’, it is designed to work for anyone and not just the technical experts.
+Discover why UPN may be the answer to stronger collaboration, stakeholder buy-in and engagement in process management for your organisation.

 In this article we will answer the following questions for you;